 9. Chiropractic Care for Flu Prevention

-- During the 1918 flu epidemic, flu patients that received chiropractic care survived much more readily than those that didn’t.
+During the 1918 flu epidemic, flu patients that received chiropractic care survived much more readily than those that didn’t.
+This is because chiropractic care focuses on the health of your nervous system, which can help to boost your immunity.
+(16)

-- Restoring the beneficial bacteria in your gut will boost your immune system considerably.
+Restoring the beneficial bacteria in your gut can help boost your immune system considerably.

 11. Get Fresh Air